-Our branch, number 1016 was formed in 1979 and currently boasts a membership of 70 divers.
-This is a mixture of various diving grades, providing a good blend of diving skills, from Trainees, Sports Divers through to the more advanced grades of Dive Leader, Advanced Diver and First Class Diver.
+Our branch, number 1016 was formed in 1979 and currently boasts a membership of 50 divers.
+This is a mixture of various diving grades, providing a good blend of diving skills, from Trainees, Sports Divers through to the more advanced grades of Dive Leader, Advanced Diver.

 Many of our more advanced divers are also nationally qualified instructors.
 A number of our members have attended the external courses run by BSAC in such topics as Boat Handling, First Aid Treatment, Oxygen Administration Therapy, Marine VHF Radio, Marine Conservation etc.